 Taking the Assessment Test

 - Placement tests are available on a walk-in basis, no appointment is necessary.
-The Assessment schedule is accessible online (download at right-see IMPORTANT DOCUMENTS) or in the Assessment Office, K-308, Admissions Department, K-207 or the Counseling Department, K-203.
+The Assessment schedule is accessible online (download at right-see IMPORTANT DOCUMENTS) or in the Assessment Office, K2-108, Admissions Department, K-207 or the Counseling Department, K-203.

-- A picture ID and your San Diego Community College Student Identification Number (CSID) are required at the time of your assessment.
+- A Government Issued picture ID and your San Diego Community College Student Identification Number (CSID) are required at the time of your assessment.
 If you’re not sure what your CSID number is, look it up on Reg-E. (Click the "Get Your CSID" button.)

 - Prepare!
 Prepare!
 Prepare!
 Doing poorly on test(s) can add additional courses and cost to your college plan.
 Test samples may be found in the "Important Documents" section at the right hand sidebar.